Lebanese government resigns over deadly Beirut port blast | DW | 10.08.2020

+"Today we are heeding the people and their demands to hold accountable those responsible for a disaster."

+Diab blamed his predecessors for last week's deadly blast in the capital Beirut.
+"They (political class) should have been ashamed of themselves because their corruption is what has led to this disaster that had been hidden for seven years," he added.

-Health Minister Hamad Hassan told reporters at the end of a Cabinet meeting on Monday that Prime Minister Hassan Diab would head to the presidential palace to "hand over the resignation in the name of all the ministers.''
+Earlier on Monday, Health Minister Hamad Hassan told reporters that Diab was heading to the presidential palace to "hand over the resignation in the name of all the ministers.''

 "The whole government resigned," Hassan said.